My name is Colin McNamara. I lead companies and communities through change.

 I can be found on twitter at @colinmcnamara http://www.twitter.com/colinmcnamara

-I live in the sleepy town of San Ramon (San Francisco Bay Area) , California with my Wife and two kids.
+I live in the sleepy town of San Ramon (San Francisco Bay Area) , California with my two kids.
 I am active in multiple boards and organizations, ( in leadership, work and support) including -

 - OpenStack Foundation